rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 11. [Test Accounts](https://github.com/Gilmore-PDX-CS/Team6#11--testing-accounts)

 ### 1. Installation
+You can either compile the program or download the zip file.

+#### 1.1) Compiling
 In order to run the program, it needs to be compiled.
 Download IntelliJ here: https://www.jetbrains.com/idea/download/

-This is a Maven project so it will install all the dependencies required for the program.

 _Compile the program with IntelliJ:_
 ```
 - Import the project.
 (Using the pom.xml file.)
+- Go to File > Project Structure
+- Click on Artifacts, then +, JAR, From modules with dependencies...
+- Under Main Class, click ..., and select Main (chocan)
+- Click OK until all popups disappear.
-- Build > Build Project
+- Click on Build, then Build Artifacts, then Build again.
+- chocan.jar should now be in the 'out/artifacts/chocan_jar' folder.
 ```

+You will need to copy the `/db` and `/reports` folder inside the project to the same directory as the `chocan.jar` file before running the program.

+#### 1.2) Downloading
+Alternatively, you can download a working file [here](https://github.com/Gilmore-PDX-CS/Team6/tree/master/release/chocan1.0.zip) and extract the contents to a folder of your choice.

 ### 2. How to Use
-From the menu in IntelliJ, select:

-`Run > Run 'Main'`
+After you have the jar file, open up your OS's command line interface and navigate to the folder that contains the program.

+_Type this command to run the program:_
+`java -jar chocan.jar`

+If this command does not work, you will need to download [Java](https://www.java.com/en/download/) and install it.

 The program uses a series of text menus.
 You will be prompted to input a number associated with the menu items.
 Simply type in a number to make your choice.